sajonasJ/SajonasJ.github.io/README.md

 # SajonasJ.github.io
-This personal portfolio website is made with React.js and intended for project demonstration.
+This personal portfolio website is made with React.js and intended for personal use.
 TechStack used:
 Next.js
 React